qwe2820435o2/SceneGuide/Redis/Why is redis sentinel cluster not working with only 2 nodes.md

 But if the entire machine running on M1 and S1 goes down, then there is only one sentinel left

+At this point there is no majority to allow failover to be performed, although there is an R1 on the other machine, the failover will not be performed

 ```